dwavesystems/dwave-ocean-sdk/docs/concepts/index_concepts.rst

     Penalty function
         An algorithm for solving constrained optimization problems.
-In the context of Ocean tools, penalty functions are typically employed to increase the energy level of a problem’s :term:`objective function` by penalizing non-valid configurations.
+In the context of Ocean tools, penalty functions are typically employed to increase the energy level of a problem's :term:`objective function` by penalizing non-valid configurations.
 See
         `Penalty method on Wikipedia <https://en.wikipedia.org/wiki/Penalty_method>`_.

         Learn more: :ref:`concept_penalty`.